MEMORY LOST AND FOUND

 Were B’-Specials looking for a man

 On the run.
-All this killing was
+All this

 Done in the name of god, what-